 Babyproofing Checklist: What Do You Really Need?

-Babyproofing Items For Almost Every Room (Part 1 for Crawlers):
+Babyproofing Items For Almost Every Room:

-Outlet Covers for Plugs in Use – For any outlets in use that your baby has access to should be covered.
+For any outlets in use that your baby has access to should be covered.
 We have an outlet right next to the crib for the abby monitor so we’ve covered it this highly rated outlet cover.
 If you can reconfigure the room to hide the outlets behind furniture that would help too but it doesn’t work in her room.
 We loved this cover so much we’ve ordered two more!

 Double-sided Tape to secure the floor vents – Riley is obsessed with the air vents in her playroom because it’s right by her toy shelf.
 We have the plastic ones so they wouldn’t cut her, but we don’t want her falling in the whole (we’ve actually had our cat stuck down one before), nor do we want her throwing toys down it.
 We’ve decided to tape them down for the meantime.